rapid7/metasploit-framework/docs/metasploit-framework.wiki/How-to-use-Metasploit-with-ngrok.md

 used to forward a random public port to the Metasploit listener on port 4444.
 This scenario assumes that Metasploit and ngrok are running on the same host.

+**NOTE:** At this time, payloads handle DNS hostnames inconsistently.
+Some are compatible with hostnames while others require IP addresses to be specified as the target to connect to (the `LHOST` option).
+To ensure the specified payload will work, the hostname provided by ngrok should be resolved to an IP address and the IP address should be used as the value for `LHOST`.

 1. Start a TCP tunnel using ngrok: `ngrok tcp localhost:4444`.
 1. ngrok should start running and display a few settings, including a line that says "Forwarding".
-Note the host and IP address from this line, e.g. `4.tcp.ngrok.io:13779`
+Note the host and port number from this line, e.g. `4.tcp.ngrok.io:13779`
+1. Resolve the hostname from the previous step to an IP address.
 1. Start msfconsole and use the desired payload or exploit module.
   * Using `msfconsole` for both generating the payload and handling the connection is recommended over using `msfvenom` for two reasons.
     1. Using `msfvenom` starts up an instance of the framework to generate the payload, making it a slower process.
     2. Using `msfconsole` to configure both the payload and handler simultaneously ensures that the options are set for both, eliminating the possibility that they are out of sync.
-1. Set the `LHOST` option to the address noted in step 2, `4.tcp.ngrok.io` in the example.
+1. Set the `LHOST` option to the IP address noted in step 3.
 This is where the payload is expecting to connect to.
 1. Set the `LPORT` option to the port noted in step 2, `13779` in the example.
 1. Set the `ReverseListenerBindAddress` option to `127.0.0.1`.
 This is where the connection will actually be accepted from ngrok.